3 payment notification emails you should be sending

 How to set up payment notifications

 The process of setting up payment notifications will depend on your payment gateway.
 However, what is important is to have a way to know when these events occur.
-The way it usually works is you subscribe to events with your payment gateway to get real-time notifications of these events.
-You can then build a messaging service at the receiving end to send the necessary notifications to customers.
+The way it usually works is you subscribe to events with your payment gateway to get real-time notification of these events.
+You can then build a messaging service at the receiving end to send the necessary notification to customers.